Phantomklange/phantom/README.md

 # Phantom

 <div align="center">

-*An integrated system for building a unified, queryable personal knowledge graph and semantic exploration engine.*
+*An open-source initiative to build a deeply interconnected, queryable digital canon of human art and thought.*

 </div>